A Bright Day

 Because the day had started a little gloomy, I had loaded a Tri-X Pan film (400 ASA) which turned out to be totally unnecessary.
 On the other hand, it gave the extra choice of processing it with some extra grain, an effect I do not dislike, if applied judiciously.

-I had got completely lost during the wandering, as I never keep track of my bearings when some interesting spots announce themselves through the viewfinder.
+I had become completely lost during the wandering, since I never manage to keep track of my bearings when some interesting spots announce themselves through the viewfinder.

 I had an ill-defined sensation of standing behind the walls of a young ladies’ boarding school of some sort, at its back, where a chapel and a garden might have been.
 I remember I could hear the sparkling echoes of voices and laughter spilling over the high wall and then, all of a sudden, all went silent as if the girls had never been there and I had imagined it all.